konsumer/rattata-rust/README.md

 - add basic commands (`download` & `run`)
 - add VFS to store downloaded files & add vfs file management commands
 - add a way to inject initial VFS & config (like zip at end of binary)
-- add advanced target commands (load this dll, do stuff with it, etc)
+- add advanced runtime commands (load this dll, do stuff with it, etc)
 - make manager a DLL, and wrap it with lua (and other languages) via FFI